Two-strand twists are the easiest form of protective hairstyle you can do on your natural hair because they are easy to put in and takedown.

 60. Ombre Purple and Pink Jumbo Two-Strand Twists

 Which one of these hairstyles is your favorite?
 Which one(s) will you be trying next?
-Do you have a question about how to achieve any of these hairstyles if you have a different hair length or type?
-Please let me know in the comments section.
+Please let me know on the Instagram page.